Write Better Headlines Using Literary Devices [With Examples]

 8. Puns

-Puns are a form of wordplay that take advantage of words that have similar sounds but different meanings.
+Puns are a form of wordplay that takes advantage of words that have similar sounds but different meanings.

 They exploit similar-sounding words or play on different meanings of the same word, often for humorous effect.